-This Pasta e Fagioli recipe is different than what you may be used to (for example, it’s NOT what you’d find at the Olive Garden).
-While authenticity of this dish differs from region to region in Italy, this simple version is akin to what I ate when I was in Italy.
+This Pasta e Fagioli recipe is different than the soup versions what you may be used to (for example, it’s NOT what you’d find at the Olive Garden).
+While authenticity of this dish differs from region to region in Italy, this thick, simple version is akin to what I ate when I was in Italy in the Naples region.

 Authentic pasta e fagioli is usually less of a “soup” and more of a thick stew, with the main ingredients being pasta and beans.
-It’s one of those recipes that will make you wonder whether you should use a spoon or a fork to eat it.
+It’s one of those recipes that will make you wonder whether you should use a spoon or a fork to eat it (we chose spoons).

 How to make Authentic Pasta e Fagioli

 The thing I LOVE about this pasta e fagioli is that it’s a ONE-POT pasta recipe!
-This makes clean-up easier, and it also means that the starches from the pasta are all incorporated into the dish, rather than being lost in the cooking water.
+This makes clean-up easier.
+It also means that the starches from the pasta are all incorporated into the dish, rather than being lost in the cooking water.

-Then, add crushed tomatoes, chicken stock, and some drained and rinsed cannellini beans.
-You only want to add half of them at this point- save the rest of the beans for a little later.
+Then, add crushed tomatoes, chicken stock, and some drained and rinsed canned cannellini beans.
+You only want to add half of them at this point.
+Save the rest of the beans for a little later.

-Now here’s the most important part: use an immersion blender to puree the bean and veggie mixture directly in the pot.
+Now here’s the most important part: use an immersion blender to purée the bean and veggie mixture directly in the pot with only a few pulses.
 You don’t need it to be SUPER smooth- just thickened a bit.
-Only a few seconds should do it.
+I recommend about 5, one-second pulses.

 Bring to a boil, cover, and simmer, until the pasta is cooked.
+Then, uncover and let it cool off for a bit and continue thickening.
 YUM, and so easy!

 How to season pasta e fagioli perfectly